likexian/whois/cmd/whois/README.md

-# whois
+# Whois

-whois is a release tool for domain and ip whois information query.
+Whois is a release tool for domain and ip whois information query.

 ## Download whois